What a Go!

 The Living Image of Charles Dickens

-The Munnings Art Museum is delighted to be bringing a special exhibition of stunning and unique colourised photographs from the Charles Dickens Museum in London which unpick the power of the writer’s image.
+The Munnings Art Museum is delighted to present a special exhibition of stunning and unique colourised photographs from the Charles Dickens Museum in London which unpick the power of the writer’s image.
 The colourised portraits were commissioned by the Charles Dickens Museum in 2020 from artist and photographer Oliver Clyde to bring Dickens to new, ‘technicolour’ life.
 Large scale, and in vivid colour, you will see Dickens like you have never seen him before.

 “Were I forced to make a choice between books and pictures in my home, without hesitation I would say ‘Give me books.’
 This is no sudden decision, but a well-considered one.
 I could, if I had to, live without pictures but without a book I might exist – but not live in the full sense of the word.”
 Sir Alfred Munnings